wither/obsidian-notes/05-Boxes/HTB/Cicada.md

 ### Default Password Discovery

-HR share contained organizational notice with default password for new employees:
+The "HR" share contained an a text file that I downloaded.
 ```bash
 smbclient -U 'guest' -p ''  \\\\10.10.11.35\\HR